towersvault/shinpokered/README.md

 Version 1.23.09

+*Shin (真) - The kanji for "true".
+Used in Japanese media to denote a remastering, updated retelling , or a "true form" of something.*

 This is an enhancement ROM hack of Pokemon Red & Blue based on the Pret team's pokered disassembly project.
 It is a mostly-vanilla hack that focuses on fixing game engine bugs and oversights from the original game.
 Additionally, trainer AI routines are improved and multiple quality-of-life enhancements have been added.
-Furthermore, it acts as a kind of research-informed speculative work that presents an alternate interpretation.
+It also acts as a kind of research-informed speculative work that presents an alternate interpretation of the games.
-That being an interpretation of what the 2016 Nintendo Virtual Console re-release of Gen-1 Pokemon could have been;
+Specifically, that being what the 2016 Nintendo Virtual Console re-release of Gen-1 Pokemon could have been.
-a glitch-free experience with player-friendly goodies and enhancements common to other modern remasterings.
+It is the image of a glitch-free experience with player-friendly goodies and enhancements common to other modern remasterings.
-The main purpose of the accompanying source code repository is to study, comment upon, and repair functional errors,
+The main purpose of the accompanying source code repository is to study, comment upon, and repair functional errors.
-and also to record for posterity the methods used for restoring the game to an error-free state.
+It is rather important to record for posterity the methods used for restoring the game to an error-free state.
-Additionally, the source code documents many changes between the different japanese and english releases.
+Finally, the source code documents many differences and changes between the various Japanese and English releases.

 Read the ["Guide to New Player Functions"](/patches_and_info/Guide_to_New_Player_Functions.md) for instructions on all the new stuff the player can do.

 Don't like the non-vanilla changes?
 Prefer only the bugfixes and AI improvements?
 Want a codebase from which to launch your own rom hack?
 Then the [Lite branch](https://github.com/jojobear13/shinpokered/tree/lite) is what you want.
 Head on over and start compiling.

-A bash script randomizer, "randoshinred", is now in beta test.

 Feel free to discuss this project in its dedicated [Pokecommunity thread](https://www.pokecommunity.com/showthread.php?t=427398).

 #Patch Info
 -----------